Sams-Game-Dev-Projects/BugDocumentation3/Docs/Bug Documentation 3.md

 When a weapon is equipped, have some kind of display that shows how much ammo is within the weapon.
 This must update when used.
 In addition to this, if the player fills a weapon with ammo, then drops it, only to pick it up again, the same amount of ammo should be in the firearm.

 What I found and did
-- Not implemented.
-Plan: add HUD text bound to the equipped weapon’s `_ammoInClip/clipSize`, update on `Attack`/`ReloadWeapon`.
+- Plan: add HUD text bound to the equipped weapon’s `_ammoInClip/clipSize`, update on `Attack`/`ReloadWeapon`.
 Preserve clip count on dropped weapons by keeping it on the cloned instance and persisting via token when dropped/picked up.
+- Action: Added clip size getter and HUD rendering in `WeaponController` (`OnGUI`), updating on equip/attack/reload (`Assets/Scripts/CombatScripts/WeaponController.cs`, `Assets/Scripts/ItemScripts/EquipItems/WeaponItems/WeaponItem.cs`).